maarten-pennings/WordClock/README.md

 The first part of this string, before the comma, defines the (standard) timezone and the daylight saving.
 In the example, the (standard) timezone is known as `CET`, and you need to subtract 1 (`-1`) to get to UTC.
-The daylight saving is known as `CEST`, and since it is not explicitly included, it defaults to one (`1`) top of the standard time.
+The daylight saving is known as `CEST`, and since it is not explicitly included, it defaults to one (`1`) on top of the standard time.

 After the comma we find the start moment of the daylight saving period: it starts at month `3` (March), week `5`, on Sunday (day `0`).
 The `M` tells that the month, week, day notation with `.` is used.